linghong/flashcard/README.md

-## Flashcard Pro
+## Flashcard

 ### Techniques included
-1.This project's client side was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+####1.This project's client side was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Techniques used in the front end: React, Redux, react-bootstrap.
-2.This project also has a Node.js serverside with MongoDB.
+####2.This project also has a Node.js serverside with MongoDB.
 Techniques includes node.js express.js, Google Auth2.0., mLab, passport.
-3.Jest/Enzyme, Jest Snapshot are used for test.
+####3.Jest/Enzyme, Jest Snapshot are used for test.
-4.Travis CI is used for continuous deployment.
+####4.Travis CI is used for continuous deployment.

 ### Start
 install node_modules in serverside: